Relax with a dram in Speyside’s finest malt whisky distilleries on this tour from Edinburgh.

 Royal Deeside - Throughout history, the Royal Family have loved exploring this gorgeous region of Scotland.

-Join this tour and wake up in a whisky lover’s paradise.
+Join this whisky tour and wake up in a whisky lover’s paradise.
 This tour takes you to Speyside, home of over half of Scotland’s malt whisky distilleries.
 You get the chance to explore four distilleries, learn how whisky is intertwined with Scottish culture, and venture through the beautiful Cairngorms National Park.

 Students, and seniors over 60